 Fee: \$15 for supplies.
 This course fulfills the Fine Arts graduation requirement.
-This course fulfills Washington State public 4-year college/university arts admission requirements.
+This course fulfills Washington State

 The course will encourage students to work with concepts and ideas as a basis of their work.
 Students will continue to explore a variety of medium.
 They will develop a work portfolio which can be used for scholarship and employment opportunities.